petewhartnett/java-data-structures-and-algorithms/README.md

 ## Approach
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-For this approach I chose to use a queue use the level order traversal, I am still working through the problem.
+For this approach I chose to use a queue use the level order traversal.
+THe method uses an array of booleans to check if a node has already been visited or not to account for duplicates.
+If it has not it is added to the queue and printed out on deEnqueue.

 ## Solution
 <!-- Embedded whiteboard image -->